-Physical Oceanography and process studies in the Weddell Sea: On the continental slope of the Weddell Sea, the potentially supercooled lce Shelf water and the warmer off-shelf water masses interact and in part determine the depth of the Weddell Sea deep water which contributes to the Antarctic Bottom Water.
+Physical Oceanography and process studies in the Weddell Sea: On the continental slope of the Weddell Sea, the potentially supercooled Ice Shelf water and the warmer off-shelf water masses interact and in part determine the depth of the Weddell Sea deep water which contributes to the Antarctic Bottom Water.
 The processes by which this warm water is transported on to the shelf need to be better understood.
-To address this point a group of UIB-scientists led by llker Fer (Geophysical Institute, UIB) has participated in cruises onboard RRS Ernest Shackleton in early 2009 and 2010 to conduct cruise-duration hydrography, current and turbulence measurements (in 2009) and deploy moored instruments at the continental rise.
+To address this point a group of UIB-scientists led by Ilker Fer (Geophysical Institute, UIB) has participated in cruises onboard RRS Ernest Shackleton in early 2009 and 2010 to conduct cruise-duration hydrography, current and turbulence measurements (in 2009) and deploy moored instruments at the continental rise.
 Additionally, the long-term monitoring station (S2) at the Filchner Sill was serviced.
 In 2009, 5 densely-instrumented moorings were laid; all recovered in 2010 returning one year-long time series.
 Another array of 3 moorings were deployed during the 2010 cruise two of which were recovered in early 2011 from RRS James Clark Rose.
 Time series measurements from the moored instruments show significant low frequency (i.e. sub-inertial) variability on the continental slope of the Weddell Sea.
-The data set is currently being analyzed, particularly testing the hypothesis that the costal trapped waves can be responsible for this variability.
+The data set is currently being analyzed, particularly testing the hypothesis that the coastal trapped waves can be responsible for this variability.
 Cruise time measurements of ocean microstructure collected at the continental rise support the indirect inferences of Daae et al. (2009) that mixing due to semi-diurnal period internal tides is important.
-Furthermore data were collected adjacent to Brunt Les Shelf in the sociated with the conditional thermohaline convection mechanism proposed by Foldvik and Kvinge (1974).
-The ice crystal formation at depth and its ascent to the surface will influence the local sea ice budget and contribute to underwater ice production.
+Furthermore data were collected adjacent to Brunt Ice Shelf in the souther-eastern Weddell Sea.
+Periods of in situ supercooled water extending as deep as 65 m were associated with ice nucleation and frazil formation at depth.
+Ascending ice crystals due to convection lead to increased dissipation rates.
+Our observations, reported in Fer et al. (2012) provide direct evidence for enhanced dissipation rates associated with the conditional thermohaline convection mechanism

-Daae, K. L., I. Fer, and E. P. Abrahamsen (2009), Mixing on the Continental Slope of the Southern Weddell Sea, J. Geophys Res., 114, C09018, doi: 10.1029/2008JC005259.
-Fer, I., K. Makinson, and K. W. Nicholls (2012), Observations of Thermohaline Convection adjacent to Brunt Ice Shelf, J. Phys.
-Oceanogr., 42, 502-508.
-Foldvik, A., and T. Kvinge (1974), Conditional instability of sea-water at freezing-point, Deep-Sea Res., 21, 169-174.
+- Daae, K. L., I. Fer, and E. P. Abrahamsen (2009), Mixing on the Continental Slope of the Southern Weddell Sea, J. Geophys Res., 114, C09018, doi: 10.1029/2008JC005259. - Fer, I., K. Makinson, and K. W. Nicholls (2012), Observations of Thermohaline Convection adjacent to Brunt Ice Shelf, J. Phys.
+Oceanogr., 42, 502-508. - Foldvik, A., and T. Kvinge (1974), Conditional instability of sea-water at freezing-point, Deep-Sea Res., 21, 169-174.